Brooke Kamin Rapaport: Career

 As guest curator at The Jewish Museum in New York City, Rapaport organized The Sculpture of Louise Nevelson: Constructing a Legend, a 2007 survey exhibition that traveled to The Fine Arts Museums of San Francisco, de Young.
 A catalogue published by Yale University Press accompanied the Nevelson exhibition and was named best Editors' Picks in the Arts and Photography books of 2007 by Amazon.com.
 The volume also won the New York State Historical Association's Henry Allen Moe Prize for Catalogues of Distinction in the Arts in 2009.

 Rapaport organized Houdini: Art and Magic at The Jewish Museum in 2010.
 The show traveled to venues in Los Angeles, San Francisco, and Madison, Wisconsin.
 Yale University Press published the exhibition catalogue.

 She is a contributing editor and writer for Sculpture magazine and has published articles on artists including contemporary plant artists, Alice Aycock, Christo and Jeanne-Claude, Melvin Edwards, R.M.
 Fischer, DeWitt Godfrey, Louise Nevelson, John Newman, Judy Pfaff, Shinique Smith, and Ursula von Rydingsvard.
-She authored a blog on artists' materials and processes for the International Sculpture Center.
+Rapaport authored a blog on artists' materials and processes for the International Sculpture Center.
 Her essay, Why Calder is Back: A Modern Master's Creative Reuse of Materials was included in the exhibition catalogue Alexander Calder and Contemporary Art: Form, Balance, Joy at the Museum of Contemporary Art, Chicago.
+In 2024, Rapaport joined a group of national curators in "On the Nature of Sculpture Parks," a roundtable discussion for Public Art Dialogue.
+In March 2025, her article “Roman mural outlining the chain of violence against women will be restored for International Women's Day” was published in The Art Newspaper.